long123524/SEANet_torch/README.md

 python accuracy_evaluation.py
 ```
 ### Citation:
+If you find this work useful or interesting, please consider citing the following references.
 ```
-Li M, Long J, Stein A, et al. Using a semantic edge-aware multi-task neural network to delineate agricultural parcels from remote sensing images.
+1. Li M, Long J, Stein A, et al. Using a semantic edge-aware multi-task neural network to delineate agricultural parcels from remote sensing images.
 ISPRS Journal of Photogrammetry and Remote Sensing, 200: 24-40.
+2. Long J, Li M, Wang X, et al. Delineation of agricultural fields using multi-task BsiNet from high-resolution satellite images.
+International Journal of Applied Earth Observation and Geoinformation, 2022, 112: 102871.
 ```